 The most interesting part of the story, Me Hijra Me Laxmi, is the rituals and traditions of the Hijra Gharanas.
 How they induct the new Hijras into the community.
 How they have a Guru-Chela relationship that is almost like a parent-child relationship.
 The traditional ways to castrate the new induct that is painful even to read.
 I always knew that Hijras go through some training as they all follow a set pattern when they interact with the public.
 But I never knew that they have such an elaborate training on how to get the public to pay them.

 Incidentally, most of the Hijras come from the lowest strata of the society with little or no education and then they isolate themselves to an extent that no one dares to go near them.
 What Laxmi did was open an interface between the society and the Hijra community.
 Author and translators of this autobiography assume that Laxmi could do so because of her education.
 It was education that gave her the conviction and the strength to go out and meet the world as Hijra, unapologetically.
 In fact, she not just accepted her identity, she used it to the hilt to get attention to herself and leverage it to make a lucrative career for herself.

-Though Me Hijra Me Laxmi, is an autobiography, Vaishali Rode wrote it in Marathi and then R. Raj Rao and P G Joshi translated it to English.
+Though Me Hijra Me Laxmi, is an autobiography, Vaishali Rode wrote it in Marathi and then R. Raj Rao and P. G. Joshi translated it into English.
 The notes by author and translators at the end make a good reading and give you insights into the story of Laxmi.
 Pointing out things that are missing in the story.
 They also place her story among the rest of the LGBT literature for the curious reader.

 Me Hijra Me Laxmi, by Laxminarayan Tripathi, is a unique story, read it.